-A spectacular light display at Old Country Farm Circle in Anderson, South Carolina, is a local holiday tradition with over twenty years of history.
-Anderson Christmas Lights cover about forty-five acres (18 hectares) with a 2.5-mile (4-kilometer) drive-through.
+A spectacular light display at Old Country Farm Circle in Anderson, South Carolina, is a local holiday tradition with over 20 years of history.
+Anderson Christmas Lights cover about 45 acres (18 ha) with a 2.5-mile (4-km) drive-through.
 A million sparkling lights will surround you as you stroll through Santa's Village.
 It's a magical place filled with snowflakes, reindeer, and the Big Man himself!
 With over 250 displays, 3.5 million light bulbs, and nightly entertainment, the annual Anderson Christmas Light Show is indeed a local landmark.
 No wonder it was voted #40 in the nation by Destination Magazine.
 Drive-through opens on Thanksgiving Day and closes on Christmas Day.

 The beautiful Swan Lake Iris Gardens in Sumter, South Carolina, is the home of the amazing Fantasy of Lights, one of the largest Christmas displays in the state.
 Every holiday season imagery surrounding the lake is lit up with thousands of twinkling lights.
 The visitors will see a Christmas train, swans pulling Santa's sleigh, angels, and many other images on your drive around the lake.
 There are a total of a million lights illuminating the park in December.
-Don't miss the main attraction -The Pilot Club's floating Christmas tree.
+Don't miss the main attraction—the Pilot Club's floating Christmas tree.
 Normally, after a tour, we would suggest to stop at Santa's Village and meet holiday characters, but the 2020 edition faces certain restrictions, thus, no Santa visit this year.
 The good news is that admission is free.

-Celebrate the Season at Old Santee Canal Park, Moncks Corner (November 29–December 30, 2019)
+Celebrate the Season at Old Santee Canal Park, Moncks Corner (November 19–December 30, 2021)

 Celebrate the Season is an annual event held at Old Santee Canal Park in Moncks Corner.
-It includes a month-long Holiday Lights drive-through with dozens of festively lit displays and twinkling lights.
+It includes a month-long Holiday Lights Driving Tour with dozens of festively-lit displays and twinkling lights.
 Other holiday events include The Tinsel Trot Holiday Fun Run that takes place on the Saturday before Thanksgiving at the illuminated trail of Old Santee Canal Park in Moncks Corner.
-This can be an evening run, walk, or dance through the two-mile (3.2-kilometer) course.
+This can be an evening run, walk, or dance through the 2-mile (3.2-kilometer) course.
 Santa Claus and activities for children follow the run.
 Costumes are encouraged.
 Holiday Fairs take place on long weekends in December at the Moncks Corner Regional Recreation Complex.
 Visits with Santa Claus, carnival rides, holiday foods, and fun activities are provided.

 Nights of a Thousand Candles at Brookgreen Gardens, Murrells Inlet (November 26, 2021–January 2, 2022; on selected dates)

-Holiday Festival of Lights at James Island County Park, Charleston (November 15–December 31, 2019)
+Holiday Festival of Lights at James Island County Park, Charleston (November 12–December 31, 2021)